Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$

 The magnetic order was determined by calculating the intersite exchange interactions (IEI) for the general low-energy effective many-body Hamiltonian coupling multipolar moments with total angular momentum $J_{\text{eff}} = 3/2$ and subject to a monoclinic crystal field (see SM~\cite{Note1}).
 The calculation involves several steps.
 To start, the paramagnetic electronic structure of~\SZRO{} is determined using the charge self-consistent density functional theory with dynamical mean-field theory (DFT+DMFT)~\cite{Georges1996,Anisimov1997_1,Lichtenstein_LDApp,Aichhorn2016} in the quasi-atomic Hubbard-I (HI) approximation~\cite{hubbard_1}.
 The DFT calculations were performed using the full-potential LAPW method implemented in Wien2k~\cite{Wien2k}, with the SOC effect included via the standard variational treatment.
-The local density approximation (LDA) was used for the DFT exchange-correlation potential, together with a 500 $k$-point mesh in the full Brillouin zone and a basis cutoff of $R_{mt}K_{max} = 7$.
+The local density approximation (LDA) was used for the DFT exchange-correlation potential, together with a 500 $k$-point mesh in the full Brillouin zone and a basis cutoff of $R_{\mathrm{mt}}K_{\mathrm{max}} = 7$.
 The fully localized limit was adopted for the double-counting correction, assuming the nominal 5$d$ shell occupancy of 1.
-The Wannier orbitals representing the Re $d$ states were constructed from the $d$ Kohn-Sham bands within the energy window $[-1.36:5.44]$~eV relative to the KS Fermi level and the full $d$-shell parameters were set to $F^0 = U = 3.2$ eV and $J_{H} = 0.5$ eV, consistent with previous studies on $d^1$ and $d^2$~\abbrDP{}s~\cite{Fiore_Mosca2021, Fioremosca2024b, Pourovskii2021}.
+The Wannier orbitals representing the Re $d$ states were constructed from the $d$ Kohn-Sham bands within the energy window $[-1.36:5.44]$~eV relative to the KS Fermi level and the full $d$-shell parameters were set to $F^0 = U = 3.2$ eV and $J_{H} = 0.5$ eV, consistent with previous studies on $d^1$ and $d^2$~\abbrDP{}s~\cite{PhysRevB.103.104401, Fioremosca2024b, Pourovskii2021}.